HyperCalmSketch/HyperCalmSketch/CPU/README.md

 - `PeriodicBatch`: Source codes for finding top-k periodic batches.
 - `TopK`: Source codes for finding top-k items.
 - `lib`: The hash table, hash function, and some common functions used by many algorithms.
-- `Variable`: Source codes for Variable HyperBF and HyperCalm.
+- `DMA`: Source codes for Dynamic HyperBF and HyperCalm.

 ## Dependency